The short answer: probably not. And if there is a recovery claim, it's narrower than most families fear.

 - Frequently Asked Questions

-What Estate Recovery Is and Where the Rules Come From
+What Tennessee Medicaid Estate Recovery Is and Where the Rules Come From

 Two important things to understand about how Tennessee implements the federal rule:

-These two choices put TN among the more member-friendly states for estate recovery purposes.
+These two choices put Tennessee among the more member-friendly states for estate recovery purposes.

 This is the section most third-party content gets wrong.
 Tennessee's recovery scope is narrower than most families assume.